dschaefer/dschaefer.github.io/_posts/2018-06-23-get-the-scoop.markdown

 * [Chocolatey](http://chocolatey.org).
 This is another package manager but at a higher level than Scoop.
 It's less focused on being a shell and assumes you're a Powershell user, which I'm not and barely understand.
 * [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Also know as Bash for Windows, it provide a Linux emulation layer and gives you access to real Linux distributions.
 You can use it to access you're files outside of it's Linux emulated file system, but it's pretty weird and not everything works.

 For now, I've gone with Scoop.
 I really like it because I also use it to install other tools I use like docker and kubectl for my test cluster, and maven and python and svn, pretty much any command line tool I need.
 And it manages the PATH for you so all the tools are available in native apps without any magic, including the Windows command line if you're stuck for anything else.
 But most of the time, I use busybox which gives me all the Unix tools I need including a not quite bash compatible shell, but that's fine.
-I do wish it had C/C++ libraries like SDL or Qt, but it is own source and extensible so I could just do this myself.
+I do wish it had C/C++ libraries like SDL or Qt, but it is open source and extensible so I could just do this myself.

 The good news is that I'm finding myself very productive on Windows.
 I have a great shell environment with Scoop, good editors with emacs and Visual Studio Code, and Eclipse which still works best on Windows, and all the Windows apps I need.
 I don't miss my Mac at all.